fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger-kind-keda/aws-sqs.md

 - secret - AWS credentials require to connect the queue e.g. below

 {{% notice info %}}
-if we are using localstack we don't have to give secret but if we are using aws SQS we need to provide the secret, below is the example to create secret
+If we are using localstack we don't have to give secret but if we are using aws SQS we need to provide the secret, below is the example to create secret
 ```bash
  $ kubectl create secret generic awsSecrets --from-env-file=./secret.yaml
  ```